rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter11_conclusions-nextsteps.md

 ## 📌 Conclusions

-Among the different GMP applications discussed, the API assay case study served as the first concrete demonstration of how Monte Carlo can reveal compliance risks and quantify improvement benefits.
+The API assay case study provided the first demonstration of how Monte Carlo can reveal compliance risks and quantify improvement benefits.
+This foundation was then expanded in subsequent case studies, such as dissolution and continued process verification, showing the broader applicability of simulation across GMP contexts.

 This eBook introduced the practical application of **Monte Carlo simulation** in a GMP pharmaceutical context.
 By moving step-by-step — from defining inputs to interpreting simulation-derived risk metrics such as **probability of OOS (p_out)** and **capability indices (Cpk)** — we demonstrated how simulation results can directly support **risk-based decision-making**.